-ReThink Disposable is a technical assistance program of Clean Water Action and Clean Water Fund.
-The objective is to prevent excess waste before it starts.
-The program works with local governments, businesses, and consumers to minimize single-use food and beverage disposable packaging.
-In doing so, restaurants and other food business operators cut costs and improve the dining experience for patrons.
-This benefits the environment by conserving resources, preventing waste, and reducing ocean litter pollution.
-Clean Water Action and Clean Water Fund partnered and trained The Bay Foundation (TBF) to bring ReThink Disposable to Los Angeles for program implementation in 2019 and 2021.
+The Bay Foundation (TBF) partners with ReThink Disposable, a technical assistance program of Clean Water Action and Clean Water Fund, to prevent excess waste before it starts.
+In doing so, restaurants and other food operators cut costs and improve the dining experience for patrons.
+View the resources below for the results of TBF’s initial implementation in 2018!

 In 2023, TBF partnered with the City of Los Angeles, Clean Water Action, and APTIM to co-implement the City of Los Angeles’ Reusable Foodware Microgrant Program as a technical assistance lead.
 This program supports food service businesses (restaurants) in preventing disposable foodware waste by offering technical assistance, funds, and training to upgrade existing disposable foodware to reusable tableware.
 In this initial pilot, microgrant priorities are within South L.A., Wilmington, Boyle Heights, and Pacoima (areas disproportionately impacted by the overconcentration of environmental hazards).